FX sales and dealer training that cuts through the noise

 Then came the managers — most promoted for their sales results, not their people skills.
 They were balancing their own books while expected to guide young teams to achieve sales, and navigate performance issues and HR minefields.
 We built an eight-step coaching programme to change that: participative, practical, and rooted in real desk life.
 Managers learned how to set standards early, tackle poor performance legally and humanely, and coach in real time without missing their own targets.

-By the end of the quarter, the numbers told one story — higher conversions, larger tickets, steadier retention but the culture told another.
+By the end of the quarter, the numbers told one story - higher conversions, larger tickets and steadier retention.

 What next?